pypa/packaging.python.org/source/guides/installing-stand-alone-command-line-tools.rst

 can cause version conflicts and break dependencies the operating system has on Python packages.

 `pipx <https://github.com/pipxproject/pipx>`_ solves this by creating a virtual environment for each package.
-It then makes the entry points globally accessible by adding them to your $PATH.
+It then symlinks each package's applications to a directory that is on your ``$PATH``.
 This allows each package to be upgraded or uninstalled without causing conflicts with other packages, and allows you to safely run the program from anywhere.